-PROVIDER: R E Thomason General Hospital
+PROVIDER: R E Thomason General Hospital THCIC ID: 263000 QUARTER: 1 YEAR: 2008

 In this database only one primary physician is allowed.
 This represents the physician at discharge in this institution.
 At an academic medical center such as Thomason, patients are cared for by teams of physicians that rotate at varying intervals.
-Therefore, many patients, particularly long term patients may actually be managed by several different teams.
-The practice of attributing patient outcomes in the database to a single physician may result in inaccurate information.
+Therefore, many patients, particularly The practice of attributing patient outcomes in the database to a single physician may result in inaccurate information.